ariel-simkin/techcorp-ad-lab/README.md

 Azure AD · Microsoft Intune · Wazuh SIEM · WireGuard VPN osTicket · File Server · Print Server · Hybrid Identity

+## Troubleshooting & Lessons Learned

+---

+*   No internet on Ubuntu VMs
+    *   Cause: Default route was missing.
+    *   Solution: Executed sudo ip route add default via 192.168.0.1 dev enp0s8.

+*   Wazuh login failed
+    *   Cause: Special characters in the password caused authentication issues.
+    *   Solution: Reset the password using the wazuh-passwords-tool.sh utility.

+*   WireGuard UI blocked
+    *   Cause: The current user was not part of the local administrators group.
+    *   Solution: Added the user using net localgroup Administrators [user] /add.

+*   Azure AD Connect failed
+    *   Cause: ProtonMail addresses are not supported for this configuration.
+    *   Solution: Switched to an @outlook.com account to complete the sync.

+---

+## Hybrid Cloud Integration

+*   Microsoft Intune: Fully configured for MDM (Mobile Device Management) to enforce security policies on endpoints.
+*   Endpoint Enrollment: PC01 is successfully joined to the domain and enrolled in Azure AD, enabling seamless Single Sign-On (SSO) and cloud management.

 ## Screenshots

 ### Active Directory